ProggroP/CleanDigital/README.md

 A minimal and efficient digital watch face for Pebble and Pebble Steel.

 #### Features
-- Clean interface
+- Clean, customizable interface
 - Minimalistic design
 - Great readability

 #### In the works
-- Option to invert colors
 - Charging indicator
+- More customization options
 - Portability to SDK 3 (Pebble Time & Time Steel)